The Magic Hour (2008 film)

 The Magic Hour (ザ・マジックアワー) is a 2008 Japanese comedy film written and directed by Kōki Mitani.

-This is the fourth film by director Koki Mitani, following The Uchōten Hotel.
 Set in the fictional port town of Sukago, the film depicts the slapstick that ensues when an unsuccessful actor is turned into a "legendary hit man" by the boss of the town who has his hands on his mistress.

-A big movie fan, Mitani's comedy is littered with homages to famous scenes from Hollywood classics and Japanese masterpieces.
-As an example of homage, Eri Fukatsu sings on the crescent moon in the play, which is Woody Allen's Sweet and Lowdown, and the song is I'm Forever Blowing Bubbles, which Sean Penn sang to Samantha Morton.
+The film features numerous homages to famous scenes from Hollywood classics and Japanese masterpieces.
+For example, Eri Fukatsu sings on the crescent moon in the play, which is Woody Allen's Sweet and Lowdown, and the song is I'm Forever Blowing Bubbles, which Sean Penn sang to Samantha Morton.

 According to photography experts, "the golden hour, sometimes called the 'magic hour', is roughly the first hour of light after sunrise, and the last hour of light before sunset, although the exact duration varies between seasons.
 During these times the sun is low in the sky, producing a soft, diffused light which is much more flattering than the harsh midday sun."

-In photography and cinematography, the magic hour is only a moment and the most beautiful time of the day, when afterglow of a sunset lights up around.
-By extension in this film, it means "the most glittering years of everyone's life".
+In photography and cinematography, the magic hour is only a moment and the most beautiful time of the day, when afterglow of a sunset lights up.
+By extension, in this film, the phrase refers to "the most glittering years of everyone's lives".

 A Chinese remake, Too Cool to Kill, was released in 2022.

 Production

-Set produced by Yohei Taneda
+Set

 Filming took place from July 21 to September 29, 2007.

 The huge set of the fictional port town was created using three studios at Toho Studios in Seijo, Tokyo, and was based on the prostitute district in Billy Wilder's Irma la Douce.
-As with other Mitani films, the sets for this film were created by production designer Yohei Taneda.
-He created a huge fictional cityscape inside the studio.
+As with other Mitani films, the sets for this film were created by production designer Yōhei Taneda, who created a huge fictional cityscape inside the studio.
 This was called one of the largest set in the history of Japanese film studios.
 Even the scenery outside the second-floor window, which would normally have been painted in the background, was filled with real sets.
 In front of the well-constructed set, Mitani suggested turning it into an amusement park after shooting, but Taneda refused, saying, "Film art becomes a space that exists only in the film when it is destroyed after shooting," The set was demolished immediately after shooting.
 The large set occupied a huge Toho studio, and the flow of its construction can be seen in the end roll.